On the Time Orientation of Probabilistic Theories

 Alternatively, we can make an experiment where we set the {\em final} data.
 This can be done, for instance, by post-selecting the frequency $p_E(j)$ {\em without any other bias} except for the arbitrarily chosen selected probability distribution $p_E(j)$.
 In particular, we should be sure that there is no bias on the initial conditions.
 In this case, we shall find that $p^\mathrm{outcome}_E(i)=p(i|j)p_E(j)$.

-Both transition probabilities $p(j|i)$ and $p(i|j)$ are equally set by nature and each governs correctly experimental results.
+Both transition probabilities $p(j|i)$ and $p(i|j)$ are specified by the theory and each correctly governs experimental results.
 The one to use depends on the question we ask and the experimental setting we have, which is what can be called `contextuality'.
 The context is given by the arbitrarily chosen probabilities $p_E(i)$ or $p_E(j)$.
-They cannot be both settled freely without modifying the conditional probabilities set by nature.\footnote{In our experience, setting \emph{final} data is more cumbersome and unnatural than setting \emph{initial} data.
+Changing the context changes the transition probabilites from the time-symmetric ones.\footnote{In our experience, setting \emph{final} data is more cumbersome and unnatural than setting \emph{initial} data.
 The reason are the time orientation of agency and causation.
-These are themselves rooted in the contingent thermodynamic entropy gradient \cite{Rovelli2020a,rovelli2022how}.
+These are themselves rooted in the contingent thermodynamic entropy gradient \parencite{Rovelli2020a,rovelli2022how}.
 Because of this orientation we read the effect of what we do as affecting the future.
 This implies that we can act on initial conditions, without directly affecting final ones, but not viceversa, because to affect the final conditions our agency necessarily disturbs the process itself.} The transition probabilities $p(j|i)$ describe the phenomena when $p_E(i)$ are chosen freely, while the transition probabilities $p(i|j)$ describe the phenomena when $p_E(j)$ are chosen freely.
-There is no contradiction in the fact that they are both set by nature and yet we can set initial (or final) contextual probabilities freely.
+There is no contradiction in the fact that they are both specified by the theory and yet we can set initial (or final) contextual probabilities freely.

 There is also a case where they both apply correctly: this is when we make sure there is no bias coming from the past (or future) conditions.
 In this case it is correct that $p(j|i)$ and $p(i|j)$ together determine all probabilities.
 We give examples of this in the next two sections.